nealrichardson/httptest/README.md

 ## For developers

-The repository includes a Makefile to facilitate some common tasks, if you're into that sort of thing.
+The repository includes a Makefile to facilitate some common tasks from the command line, if you're into that sort of thing.

 ### Running tests